velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartI_Maven.markdown

 </project>
 {% endhighlight %}

-Then you can bootstrap all your modules using IntelliJ Idea's intentions.
+Then you can bootstrap all your modules using IntelliJ IDEA's intentions.

 You can choose `Create Module with parent` to share all the common dependencies and plugins between your modules by defining the parent.